virtual estimates

 If you have Maple Cabinets in your kitchen, you may be asking yourself… Can maple cabinets be painted white?

 Maple cabinets look great.
-They are very sturdy, and their finishes can withstand the wear and tear in a high traffic area.
-But, Once a maple cabinet has been stained and clearcoated, it can be very difficult to change it’s color to a new stain.
-That is where we come in- Ever think of painting your cabients white?
+They are very sturdy, and their finishes can withstand the wear and tear in a high-traffic area.
+But once a maple cabinet has been stained and clearcoated, it can be very difficult to change its color to a new stain.
+That is where we come in.
+Have you ever considered painting your cabinets white?

 Here are natural maple cabinets.